Nachiket-072005/WEBDCOURSE/Git & Github/README.md

 25. `git push origin main` : Upload local repository content to remote repository.

+26. `git remote -v` : To verify remote.

+27. `git branch` : To checkout branch.

+28. `git branch -M <-name of branch->` : To rename branch.

-23. Merge conflicts are a very common scnario
+29. Merge conflicts are a very common scnario

 merge conflicts can occur if multiple people try to make changes to the same file, and then collaborate